Funding Application Open Dates for Summer 2017

 Complete the ONLINE APPLICATION.
 As part of your online application, you will be asked to upload the following:

-- A brief statement answering the following question (250 words): Please explain how this TEFL training will help you with your academic and career aspirations.
+- A brief statement answering the following question (500 words): Please explain how this TEFL training will help you with your academic and career aspirations as it pertains to your major course of study.

 - Current Résumé